 Professor Colin Osborne, Department of Animal and Plant Sciences, University of Sheffield, Sheffield, UK.

-We are a welcoming, international lab group.
-Students will gain experience in a broad range of skills in plant and crop sciences, with access to state-of-the-art controlled environment growth facilities, equipment for non-invasive measurements of photosynthesis and growth (gas exchange analysis, spectroscopy, growth phenotyping), and metabolite analyses (chromatography, mass spectrometry).
-The work could include lab and field studies.
+We are a welcoming, international lab group, with current and past students from China, USA, Thailand, South Africa, India, Philippines, India and the UK.
+Students can gain experience in a broad range of skills in plant and crop sciences, with access to state-of-the-art controlled environment growth facilities, equipment for non-invasive measurements of photosynthesis and growth (gas exchange analysis, chlorophyll fluorescence, spectroscopy, growth phenotyping), and metabolite analyses (chromatography, mass spectrometry).
+Our work includes both lab and field studies.

-You can find further information about our lab’s work and publications at http://osbornelab.group.shef.ac.uk
+You can find further information about the group’s work and publications at http://osbornelab.group.shef.ac.uk

 Science Graduate School

 As a PhD student in one of the science departments at the University of Sheffield, you’ll be part of the Science Graduate School.
 You’ll get access to training opportunities designed to support your career development by helping you gain professional skills that are essential in all areas of science.
 You’ll be able to learn how to recognise good research and research behaviour, improve your communication abilities and experience the breadth of technologies that are used in academia, industry and many related careers.
 Visit http://www.sheffield.ac.uk/sgs